HarshBaldaniya/Face-Detection/README.md

 2. Ensure you have the necessary dependencies installed, including OpenCV, NumPy, Scikit-learn, and Streamlit.
 3. Run the test.py script to start face recognition.
 4. Use the addFace.py script to add new faces to the recognition dataset.
-5. Access attendance data through the app.py Streamlit web application.
+5. Access attendance data through the app.py Streamlit (streamlit run app.py) web application.

+   - Run add face file
+   - Run test file and take attendance
+   - Run streamlit run app.py

 ## Usage